-Hazardous substances No Note Are materials handled on the job that have the following properties (designation in GK.UP with the symbol): carcinogenic, mutagenic or toxic for reproduction in Category 1A/1B (H340, H350, H350i, H360, H360D, H360FD, H360Df) carcinogenic, mutagenic or toxic for reproduction in Category 2 (H341, H351, H360 Fd, H361, H361d, H360fd) effect on or through lactation with the hazard warning H362 specific target organ toxicant after a single exposure in Category 1 with hazard warnings H370, H371 acutely toxic in Category 1, 2 or 3 (H300, H310, H330, H301, H311, H331) Is work carried out where: lead or lead derivates are deployed? hazardous substances are deployed that are designated as substances that, even upon complying with workplace standards, may possibly lead to foetal damage?
+Hazardous substances Yes No Note Are materials handled in courses (lectures, internships, excursions, etc.) that have the following properties (designation in GK.UP with the symbol ): carcinogenic, mutagenic or toxic for reproduction in Category 1A/1B (H340, H350, H350i, H360, H360D, H360FD, H360Df) carcinogenic, mutagenic or toxic for reproduction in Category 2 (H341, H351, H360 Fd, H361, H361d, H360fd) effect on or through lactation with the hazard warning H362 specific target organ toxicant after a single exposure in Category 1 with hazard warnings H370, H371 acutely toxic in Category 1, 2 or 3 (H300, H310, H330, H301, H311, H331) Is work carried out in courses (lectures, internships, excursions, etc.) where: lead or lead derivates are deployed? hazardous substances are deployed that are designated as substances that, even upon complying with workplace standards, may possibly lead to foetal damage?

-Biological Agents at Work Yes No Note Are biological agents handled on the job that are in the Risk Groups refe rred to belo w?
+Biological Agents at Work Yes No Note Are biological agents handled in courses (lectures, internships, excursions, etc.) that are in the Risk Groups referred to below?
 Rsik Groups 2 and 3: can cause (serious) disease in humans, but the disease is treatable or preventable.
 Risk Group 4: are likely to cause serious or lethal human disease for which preventive or therapeutic interventions are not usually available, e.g., Ebola virus, Marburg virus.
-Is contact with the following substances possible (except in cases in which protection through immunization is proved): toxoplasma or rubella virus?
+Is contact with the following substances possible (except in cases in which prot proved): ection throug h immunization is toxoplasma or rubella virus?
 Does the expectant mother have occupational contact to children and young people (0-18 years of age)? (irresponsible hazard until clarification of the immunization status as regards infectious diseases relevant to pregnancy) unprotected handling of potentially infectious material (e.g., blood, bodily secretions, laundry, bandages, infected persons)? close occupational contact to chidren with disabilities (nursing measures, contact with bodily fluids, activities that can cause injuries, risk of unpredictable behavior)? contact with animals? risk of being bitten by ticks?